psyinfra/HTCrystalBall/README.md

 3. configure the path of the slot configuration file to match your system

-4. adjust the keys to be fetched from the command command
+4. adjust the keys to be fetched from the command

 ## INPUT